slepc/slepc/doc/source/installation/download.md

 ## Development Version

-%The development repository is hosted at [gitlab.com](https://gitlab.com/slepc/slepc) and uses the `git` version control system.
-Note that using the development version requires also a development version of PETSc.

-%The development process follows the methodology used by PETSc, with two integration branches (`main` and `release`), together with various feature branches.
-One can expect SLEPc's `main` branch to be synchronized with PETSc's `main` branch.

 In order to get the development version of SLEPc, you need to clone the repository:

 ```{code} console